build-canaries/clj-cctray/README.md

 If you would like to add a feature/fix a bug for us please create a pull request.
 Be sure to include or update any tests if you want your pull request accepted.

-You can run the entire suite of tests using `lein midje`.
+You can run the entire suite of tests using `./lein.sh midje`.

 ## License